makannew/use-delayed-function/README.md

 ## Usage

-In simple example a function called with delay to change content of a `div`.
+In first example a function called with delay to change content of a `div`.
 ```jsx
 import React, { useRef } from 'react'